imjoseangel/sandbox/kubernetes/netdebug/README.md

 ### The Request and Connection Close (FIN ACK)

-Next to the SYN-ACK, it comes the HTTP GET and the ACK from the server with the HTTP response.
+Next to the SYN-ACK, comes the HTTP GET and the ACK from the server with the HTTP response.

-And finally, the TCP close requests with FIN ACK Packets to close the connection.
+And finally, the TCP requests FIN-ACK Packets to close the connection.

 ![fin-acl](./files/example.com-finack.png)